arcus/education_modules/python_basics_loops_conditionals/python_basics_loops_conditionals.md

 ## Conditional statements: If-else

 Sometimes when you're working with Python, you might want your code to do different things in different circumstances.
-You handle this with an `if else`, or **conditional**, statement.
+You handle this with an `if-else`, or **conditional**, statement.

 Conditional statements often make use of **comparison operators**.
-Comparison operators compare values and return a `True` or `False`, depending on the outcome of the comparison.
+Comparison operators compare values and return a `True` or `False` (also known as a [**boolean value**](https://www.geeksforgeeks.org/boolean-data-type-in-python/)), depending on the outcome of the comparison.
 Some important comparison operators include:

 * `==`: In Python, this is used to test **equality** (be sure not to use  the single equals sign `=`, which is used for assigning values to variables).
 So `9 == 18` asks the questions "is 9 equal to 18?", which would evaluate to `False`.